1911 Revolution: Ningxia

-On 17 November, Ningxia Tongmenghui launched the Ningxia Uprising (寧夏會黨起義).
+On 17 November, the Ningxia Tongmenghui launched the Ningxia uprising (寧夏會黨起義).
 The revolutionaries sent Yu Youren to Zhangjiachuan to meet the Dungan Sufi master Ma Yuanzhang to persuade him not to support the Qing.
 However, Ma did not want to endanger his relationship with the Qings.
 He sent the eastern Gansu Muslim militia under the command of one of his sons to help Ma Qi fight the Ningxia Gelaohui.

 Ma Anliang, Changgeng, and Shengyun failed to capture Shaanxi from the revolutionaries.
 In Ningxia, Qing forces were attacked by both Hui Muslim Gelaohui and Han Gelaohui members, and Hui General Ma Qi and Ma Yuanzhang were in the Qing forces fighting against them, Hoverver, Ma Yuanzhang defected to the republicans after Ma Anliang had given up on the Qing.
 However, the Ningxia Revolutionary Military Government was established on 23 November.
 Some revolutionaries involved included Huang Yue (黃鉞) and Xiang Shen (向燊), who gathered New Army forces at Qinzhou (秦州).

+Liaoning

+On November 6, 1911, revolutionaries including Lan Tianwei held a meeting at the North Barracks to work out how to expel Zhao Erxun, the Viceroy of the Three Northeastern Provinces.
+Owing to a lapse in vigilance, they were betrayed by Li Hexiang, a battalion commander under Lan Tianwei.
+Zhao Erxun, who was on an inspection tour in Heilongjiang, learned of this and immediately hurried back to Shenyang, ordering martial law throughout the city.
+On the afternoon of November 12, Zhao Erxun convened the inaugural meeting of the "Fengtian Citizens' Public Security Association" at the provincial advisory council.
+Zhang Zuolin took control of the venue by force, and Zhao Erxun was elected president, Wu Xiangzhen, commander of the Qing army's 39th Brigade, vice-president, and Zhang Zuolin deputy head of the military affairs department.
+Branch associations were set up in localities across the province as prescribed, in order to keep the situation under control.
+The 2,500 men of Zhang Zuolin's patrol battalions moved into the provincial capital in succession.
+To counter this, on November 17 Zhang Rong, Zhang Genren, and others made contact with various sectors of Liaoning society and founded the "Fengtian United Radical Advance Society."